Data Model

 NONE

-No changes made to the address.
+No changes performed to the address.

 HOUSE_NUMBER_CORRECTED_BY_RECIPIENT